Please note: during this academic year (2020/21) nominations will open in Term 2.

 Additionally, WATE Winners will receive their award certificates at a Degree Congregation, usually taking place in the July immediately following the announcement of the winners.
 Coordination of Winner participation in Degree Congregations is handled by the Awards and Ceremonies Team, which is separate from the Academic Development Centre.

-Commendees will receive their certificates in a celebration reception (see the Award Timetable for when the Celebration is scheduled).
+Commendees will receive their certificates in a celebration reception.

 Awards money may only be spent on supporting the development of the Winner or Commendee's teaching practice, in accordance with the University's financial regulations and procedures.